-Based on the results presented in Table 4 and Figure 1, the following observations can be made:
+Based on the results presented in Table 4, the following observations can be made:

-- The AR mixture resulted in the highest cost-effectiveness among all mixtures, followed by the polymer-modified mixture.
-Cost-effectiveness values of 170.5, 105.2 and 41.2 cycles per cost of one mile are obtained for the AR, polymer-modified and the unmodified mixtures, respectively.
-Moreover, the average cost-effectiveness ratio for AR and polymer-modified mixtures (calculated as the average cost-effectiveness of AR or polymer-modified mixtures divided by average cost-effectiveness of the reference mixtures) was 4.1 and 2.6, respectively. - Within each mixture, the thick surface layer (200 mm) has significantly higher cost-effectiveness compared to the corresponding thin surface layer (100 mm). - Within each mixture, it was noticed that the cost-effectiveness increases by increasing vehicle speed from 16 km/h (10 mph) to 113 km/h (70 mph).
+- The polymer-modified mixtures resulted in the higer cost-effectiveness compared to the unmodified mixtures.
+Cost-effectiveness values of 105.2 and 41.2 cycles per cost of one mile are obtained for the polymer-modified and the unmodified mixtures, respectively.
+Moreover, the average cost-effectiveness ratio for polymer-modified mixtures (calculated as the average cost-effectiveness of polymer-modified mixtures divided by average cost-effectiveness of the reference mixtures) was 2.6. - Within each mixture, the thick surface layer (200 mm) has significantly higher costeffectiveness compared to the corresponding thin surface layer (100 mm). - Within each mixture, it was noticed that the cost-effectiveness increases by increasing vehicle speed from 16 km/h (10 mph) to 113 km/h (70 mph).

-7. Conclusions and recommendations
+7 Conclusions and recommendations